Cited. Instant. Accessible.Canada-wide.

 Common-law provinces and territories

 BC, AB, SK, MB, ON, NB, NS, PE, NL, YT, NT, NU.
-Grounded retrieval over Canadian federal and provincial case law and statutes.
+Cited research over federal and provincial public legal information — statutes, regulations, and government-published court decisions — in covered jurisdictions.
 EN-CA-first voice agent.
 Same case OS, same Canadian-region infrastructure.

 Civil-law tradition